thetardigrades/SolanaGameServer/README.md

 ## Whats with the Tardigrades?
 They're cute - see https://www.tardigrades.online.

 # Like this?
-Interested in GameFi (blockchain gaming)?
+Interested in GameFi (blockchain gaming)? 'trustless VR metaverses'?
 Share this with your favorite game developers or ask them what platform-level features they'd like built.
+Don't forget to like & subscribe.